skip to main content

 Deals and promotions: Viasat vs. Hughesnet

-Get free installation when you sign up for a qualifying home internet plan.
+Get free professional installation (with credit qualification) when you sign up for a qualifying home internet plan.

 Get a $100 Prepaid Card via rebate when you order a new unlimited data plan from Hughesnet.
 Terms apply and offer expires 3/27/24.